How Divorce Paperwork Begins

 Once you’ve begun the divorce paperwork and started the whole process, the next step after your petition is filed is to serve your spouse.
 Serving the paperwork basically means that you are physically handing the divorce petition to your spouse for them to sign and have returned to the court.
 But how exactly does this work?
-Is there a process, or can you do this yourself?

 You Cannot Serve Your Spouse Yourself

 One question you may have is, "can I serve my own divorce papers?"
 Oregon law does not allow for a person to serve their spouse by themselves.
 In fact, anyone who is named in the divorce paperwork cannot serve the opposite party.
 So in order to serve your spouse divorce paperwork, you must go through an approved method of service.